thor2002ro/docker-makepkg/README.md

 docker-makepkg
 ==============

-This docker image is intended to tests `PKGBUILDs`, by installing dependencies and running `makepkg -f` in a clean Arch installation.
+This docker image is intended to test `PKGBUILDs`, by installing dependencies and running `makepkg -f` in a clean Arch installation.
 It is intended to be used by packagers, both via CI, and on non-ArchLinux environments.